Natasha Sidharta

 Director and Founder, Dana SAM untuk Seni dan Lingkungan (SAM Funds for Arts and Ecology).

-A few labels that are often attached to her would be collector, enthusiast, connoisseur, or patron.
-It may all be true, but she does a little bit more than all that.
-As a part of an ecosystem, she takes the role of caressing and nurturing in various forms.
-She produces differing art exchanges including the Indonesia Pavilion at the 15th Gwangju Biennale (2024), a retrospective of Handiwirman Saputra’s in TOLOT/Heuristic Shinonome, Tokyo (2015), as well as co-initiating ‘Pollination’(since 2017) with Zoe Butt.
+A number of labels are often attached to her—collector, enthusiast, connoisseur, patron.
+All may be accurate, yet they do not fully capture the scope of her practice.
+Working within an ecosystem, she takes on a role of care and cultivation, nurturing artistic processes and exchanges in multiple forms.
+Her initiatives include the Indonesia Pavilion at the 15th Gwangju Biennale (2024), a retrospective of Handiwirman Saputra at TOLOT/Heuristic Shinonome, Tokyo (2015), and the co-initiation of Pollination (since 2017) with Zoe Butt.